echo-lab/assets/Writing/AcademicWriting.md

 - (more to come)

-## Write a sentence and make it shorter than the span of one line.
-If you wrote it in multiple lines, break them into two.
+## Write a sentence and make it shorter than the span of a few lines.
+If you wrote it in more than 2 lines, consider breaking them into two.

-##